 Using ANSYS Fluent Remote Visualization Client

-Up to six Remote Visualization Sessions can be made in one instance of the application.
+Up to six Remote Visualization Sessions can be made in one An Amazon Virtual Machine More of the application.
 No ANSYS license is required for this application.

 It is possible to interact with the batch job calculation, by pausing and making changes.